Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "Score_Z_Example"
       style="width:200"/>

 We will calculate the z-score for the Mega Burger.
-Let's assume that the sample mean is equal to 1.420 calories, the mean of the sample means is 776,30 calorias (assumig that we are working with a sample greater than 30 records, so we can use the Central Limit Theorem) and mean standard deviation is 385,10.
+Let's assume that the sample mean is equal to 1.420 calories, the mean of the sample means is equal to  776,30 calories (assuming that we are working with a data sample with more than 30 records, because of the Central Limit Theorem), and the standard deviation means is equal to 385,10.
 With this, the z-score is equal to 1.67.
 That is the same as we say the Mega Burger calories are 1,67 standard deviation above the mean.
 Let's do the same for the Big Mac, which has a sample mean equal to 430 calories, a mean of the sample means equal to 776,30 and mean standard deviation equal to 385,10.
 With that, the z-score is equal to -0,90, which implies that the Big Mac calories are 0,90 standard deviation below the mean.

-This can be used to see how far the data is from the mean.
+It can is worthy to see how far the data is from the mean.

-This leads us to consider that, according to the mean values, is expected to choose the Big Mac over Mega Burger sandwiches, because its calories are below the mean calories value.
+We can consider that, according to the mean values, it is wise to choose the Big Mac over Mega Burger, because its calories are below the mean calories value.

-The z-score will always have one of the three atributes below:
+The z-score will always have one of the three attributes below:

 * Positive: values above average
 * Negative: values below average